crocoder-dev/web/apps/website/src/content/posts/vibe-coding-or-why-is-this-the-best-time-to-learn-coding.md

 | 2022 | 26.9 |
 | 2024 | 28.7 |

-I have done some linear regression, and here are the projected numbers
+I ran a linear regression on this data, and the projected numbers for the coming years look like this:

 | Year | Projected Number of Developers (in millions)  |
 |------|--------|